flisacka/qcoinclub-whitepaper/README.md

 Additionally, the vesting mechanism is in place to ensure coins are released in stages after a certain amount of value is delivered by the third-party provider.

-Ongoing development of the benefit offered is ensured.
+Ongoing development of the benefits offered is ensured.
 The long-term aim is to open this process as much as possible to the club members, whereby it's the members who decide on the type of services and products that are offered.
 The governance of this model is to be further discussed and developed.

 ## Fees